peter-leonov/introscope/README.md

     tick()
     console.log(ticksCounter) // 1

-this import needs to be wrapped in a `Proxy` to preserve the semantics of ES6 modules.
+this import needs to be wrapped in a clojure + `Proxy` to preserve the semantics of ES6 modules.